reidmorrison/semantic_logger/README.md

 2013-11-07 16:26:02.744139 I [35841:User calculation thread 32] (0.0ms) ExternalSupplier -- Calling external interface
 ```

+When running JRuby, Thread.current.name will also set the underlying thread name in the JVM
+which is very useful when monitoring the JVM via JMX using tools such as jconsole.

 #### NOTE:

 Make sure that the assigned thread name is unique otherwise it will be difficult